satijalab/seurat-object/cran-comments.md

 ## Downstream dependencies

+There is one package that depends on SeuratObject: tidyseurat; this update does not impact its functionality

-There are two packages that import SeuratObject; this update does impact their functionality.
-There are two packages that suggest SeuratObject; this update does not impact their functionality.
+There are three packages that import SeuratObject: Platypus, Seurat, and Singac; this update does not impact their functionality

+There are two packages that suggest SeuratObject: singleCellHaystack and VAM; this update does not impact their functionality